DrAndyWest/IntroToROS/Exercises_IntroToROS.md

 ### Exercise 3.0 | Writing a Service Server
 ***

 Services provide intermittent functionality for sending messages or performing tasks, without needing to publish messages at a constant rate.
-This can be useful for turning on LEDs, playing a sound etc.
+This can be useful for turning on/off LEDs, playing a sound etc.

 Services can be defined in a package, however, in this exercise we will use preexisting service structures.
 Check out the [ROS Wiki Tutorial](http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28python%29) for details.

 Using the std_srvs/Trigger service, create a simple service.
 There is an example on [Github](https://github.com/DrAndyWest/IntroToROS).

+Tasks to complete:

+- [ ] Run the service node and make calls to it via terminal and GUI interfaces
+- [ ] After reading the tutorials, write your own service to accept an incoming primative type (e.g. std_msgs/Int32) and return a string with some text and the received data (remember - changes to package.xml and CMake.txt will be necessary)

+To make a service call via the terminal, use `rosservice list` to find the service of interest, then `rosservice call` using Tab completion to fill in the rest.